Start9Labs/documentation/source/getting-started/diy.rst

 By popular demand, we are pleased to present this "Do it Yourself" (DIY) guide for the Start9 Embassy personal server!

-.. warning:: This DIY guide is for Embassy OS version 0.2.13.
-A substantive change will be made to this guide for Embassy OS 0.3.0 scheduled for release in July.
-When 0.3.0 launches it will require hardware updates.
+.. warning:: This DIY guide is for EmbassyOS version 0.2.13.
+A substantive change will be made to this guide for EmbassyOS v0.3.0 scheduled for release in July.
+When 0.3.0 launches it will REQUIRE hardware updates.
 Please `contact us <https://docs.start9.com/support/contact.html>`_ for additional information.